choyoon88/beatfit/README.md

   - Once the saved, the page will be automatically be refreshed and on top of the Github Pages section, the deployed page could be found after 'Your site is live at.'

 The live link can be found here - https://choyoon88.github.io/beatfit/

+## Local Deployment

+- Local deployment could be done following the steps.
+  1. From my Gitpod BeatFit repository, click '<>Code' right next to green 'Gitpod' icon.
+  2. Select 'local' and HTTPS.
+  3. Copy the HTTPS address: https://github.com/choyoon88/beatfit.git
+  4. Open terminal on the Mac computer.
+  5. Type **_git clone_** and paste the HTTPS address.
+  6. Install the git developer tools and download the command line in your computer.

 ## Credits